Dear Friends and Neighbors,

 To learn more about who is eligible and how to apply, visit the Kansas Department of Labor unemployment page.

-- Note: Employers who need to lay-off workers are encouraged to file by spreadsheet to assist with the volume of new claims.
+- Employers who need to lay-off workers are encouraged to file by spreadsheet to assist with the volume of new claims.

 DCF Child Care Subsidy program - DCF continues it's program to help pay for child care costs via food, cash and childcare assistance.
 You can learn more about the program or apply for benefits here.
 (Solicitar servicios aquí)